 This is also of great significance in God’s plan of salvation.
 So here we see another “Us” statement.
-By breaking people into language groups, God separated out the Jewish people, to bring about His salvation plan.
+By breaking people into language groups, God separated out the Israelites, to bring about His salvation plan.
 “The Nations” is a significant theme expressed in the Great Commission of Christ and in the Book of Revelation.

 YHVH said unto my Lord,

 In this verse, YHVH is the Father who speaks to Christ.

 This may be the most famous of our verses, because Christ Himself quoted it to the Pharisees.
 He told us that “in the Spirit” David referred to Him as his Lord.

 Jesus asked, “How then does David in the Spirit call Him ‘Lord?’”
 (Matthew 22:43).

 The Lord Jesus Christ was actually the Lord whom David communicated with on a daily basis.
 The one who talked to him, on behalf of the invisible God.
 David did not know this, for Christ only spoke to David “in the Spirit,” as He spoke for the invisible God.

 “Awake, O sword, against My Shepherd,